 The combination of higher fees and inability (or unwillingness) to increase promotions for drivers leads to an inequitable situation for drivers.

 Customers are paying $10 more for deliveries, but that is not going to the drivers.

-On the picture above, when I saw the delivery fees I pulled up my Uber Eats app to see it there was anything additional in promotions.
-Nothing.
-It was a 1.3 boost, the same as was normal for that time of day.
-So customers are paying more, but drivers aren’t seeing any of that.
+On the picture above, when I saw the delivery fees I pulled up my driver's app to see it there was anything additional in promotions.

 How does this lead to decreased pay for drivers?